This post contains affiliate links. All thoughts and opinions are my own.

 Now comes to fun part!
 You get to design your blog!
 If you really want to go all out you can hire a web designer to design a website for you.

 These can be pricey, but definitely worth it if you want a really professional-looking blog!
 Personally, I can’t wait to invest in a customized design for my blog, which is one of my big goals for 2019!

 However, I’ve come this far without one and there are some really beautiful templates out there!
 You definitely don’t need a professionally designed website to have a successful blog or to start making money with your blog, but if you have extra cash to make the investment, then go for it!

 WordPress has some free templates, but I bought my blog template from A Prettier Web and couldn’t be happier!
 Mel’s customer service is incredible and there are so many amazing features and ways to customize the templates to make them your own!

-If you’ve been thinking about how to start a lifestyle blog, now is the time!
+If you’ve been thinking about starting a blog, now is the time!
 Follow this step-by-step guide and you’ll have your lifestyle blog up and running in no time!
-Good luck!

 If you loved this post on how to start a lifestyle blog, please share the image below on Pinterest!